Tony Gwynn: High school years

-Gwynn attended Long Beach Polytechnic High School, a high-profile sports school.
 He was a two-sport star in basketball and baseball.
-In his final two years, his Jackrabbits baseball teams were a combined 3–25–2 in the league, while the basketball teams went 53–6 and twice reached the California Interscholastic Federation (CIF) Southern Section 4A championship game.
+In his final two years, his Jackrabbits baseball team was a combined 3–25–2 in the league, while his basketball team went a combined 53–6 and twice reached the California Interscholastic Federation (CIF)'s Southern Section 4A championship game.
 Gwynn had considered quitting baseball as a senior to concentrate on basketball, but his mother talked him out of it.
-"She said it might be something down the road and that I might be sorry later if I didn’t play", recalled Gwynn.
+"She said it might be something down the road and that I might be sorry later if I didn't play," recalled Gwynn.